brockhager/neuroswarm/wiki/Progress/checklist.md

+# Phase G Contributor Checklist

+**Last Updated**: November 28, 2025
+**Overall Completion**: 🟡 75% (12/16 tasks complete)

-Here’s a Phase G Contributor Checklist you can hand directly to your new agent.
-It’s broken into clear categories with actionable items so they can pick tasks immediately:
+Here's a Phase G Contributor Checklist you can hand directly to your new agent.
+It's broken into clear categories with actionable items so they can pick tasks immediately:

 🌐 Distributed Ecosystem Integration
 Cross‑node orchestration layer: unify Data, Governance, and Contributor nodes with NS‑LLM.